Palestinians see victory in Gaza truce as Israel warns Hamas - WTMJ

 Israeli Prime Minister Benjamin Netanyahu warned against further attacks, saying, “If Hamas thinks we will tolerate a drizzle of rockets, it is wrong.”
 He vowed to respond with “a new level of force” against aggression anywhere in Israel.

-The Israeli leader, who has faced criticism from his hawkish base for ending the offensive prematurely, said Israel had done “daring and new things, and this without being dragged into unnecessary adventures.”
+The Israeli leader, who is facing criticism from his hawkish base for ending the offensive prematurely, said Israel had done “daring and new things, and this without being dragged into unnecessary adventures.”
 He added that Israeli forces had caused “maximum damage to Hamas with a minimum of casualties in Israel.”

-Israeli strikes killed more than 200 militants, including 25 senior commanders, and hit more than 100 kilometers (60 miles) of militant tunnels, Netanyahu said.
+He said Israeli strikes killed more than 200 militants, including 25 senior commanders, and hit more than 100 kilometers (60 miles) of militant tunnels.
+Hamas and the Islamic Jihad militant group have only acknowledged 20 fighters killed.

+The Gaza Health Ministry says at least 243 Palestinians were killed, including 66 children, with 1,910 people wounded.
+It does not differentiate between fighters and civilians.
+Twelve people were killed in Israel, all but one of them civilians, including a 5-year-old boy and 16-year-old girl.

 Protesters also clashed with Israeli troops in parts of the occupied West Bank, which has seen violent demonstrations in recent days linked to Jerusalem and Gaza.